mirothalichand/code_evaluator/DESIGN_NOTE.md

 ## 6. Conclusion

-This design demonstrates a robust, explainable, and scalable AI-assisted grading pipeline aligned with the assignment requirements.
+This design demonstrates a robust, explainable, and scalable AI-assisted grading pipeline.